-Remove cargo before raising the vehicle or the battery lid.
+Remove cargo before raising the vehicle, raising or removing the deckboard, or servicing the vehicle.
 Failure to remove the cargo may result in cargo falling from the vehicle causing severe personal injury and/or property damage.

 INTERLOCK SWITCH INSPECTION

 The interlock switches should disable vehicle operation when activated.
 Perform the following to confirm proper operation.
 If any one test fails, then immediately remove the vehicle from service and refer repair to a qualified technician.